filecoin-project/specs/content/implementations/forest.md

 - running a bootstrap node,
 - running an RPC node.

-Forest does not support mining.
+Forest does not provide storage provider functionality.

 Links: